fouliex/AndroidDesignPatterns/README.md

-# AndroidDesignPatterns
+# Android Design Patterns

-## The following patterns from each category are demonstrated as Android examples
+### The following patterns from each category are demonstrated as Android examples

 * Creational patterns: How we create objects.
     * Builder